SamuelWatson89/d-i-y/README.md

   ```bash
   flask run
   ```

+- The server will run on localhost:5000, unless otherwise tated in your terminal

 - When you have finished with the server, do the following in the console the server is running